beasthellboyy/css-validation-fixes/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit for grades using Markbot!!
+Try to fix the all the errors in this file